Joseph Orbeli: Academic work

 In the years leading up to the Russian Revolution, Orbeli published a number of books, including a catalogue of artifacts found at Ani and a series of studies dealing with classical philology, Armenian history, archaeology and art.
 This led to his appointment to the Hermitage Museum in July 1934, which he would steer through the hardships of Joseph Stalin's purges.
+In 1948, Orbeli accepted paintings from the former Sergei Schukin and Ivan Morozov collections which were transferred to Hermitage Museum in Leningrad after the liquidation State Museum of New Western Art according to the Council of Ministers’s Decree No. 672 signed by Stalin.

 In December 1941, the deadliest month of the Siege of Leningrad, Orbeli led a festival dedicated to Ali-Shir Nava'i, a medieval Turkic poet and philosopher.
 Orbeli considerably enhanced the museum's holdings of Oriental art, making it one of the top Oriental art museums in the world.
 No less important was Orbeli's role as head of the national school of Caucasus studies.
 Orbeli underscored the importance of linguistic studies for proper understanding of historical processes.

 In 1934, as a member of the Soviet delegation, he went to Iran for the Ferdowsi millennial celebrations and visited the cities of Tehran and Mashhad.
 A year later he organised the 3rd International Congress of Iranian Art and Archeology at the Hermitage Museum and the accompanying exhibition therein.
 The other spiritus movens of the congress was Arthur Upham Pope.

 In 1955–60, he was in charge of the Faculty of Oriental Studies at the renamed Leningrad University.